- Code SCOM6015

 - Design and develop expert verbal presentations for various audiences on scientific topics

-- Analyse critically, synthesise and apply current research on practical aspects of science communication
+- Conduct research into practical aspects of science communication

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.